shopcanal/e2e-tests/README.md

 There's a Github Action specified here to run the tests for a particular browser.
 Put this in your workflow yml file to start using it, assuming you're keeping browser name in a `matrix` variable.
 If not specified, the browser will default to all browsers.
 Use `main` to keep up to date against the latest E2E tests written, or a specific version to pin tests to that version.
 Usually you want `main`.
+Github action is written in Dockerfile + action.yml + action.sh if you need to change it.

 ```yml
 steps: